-OSHPD will provide a Technical Assistance Guide and webinars to assist you in completing and submitting an application.
-For information about the webinars or to view the Technical Assistance Guide, see https://oshpd.ca.gov/loans-scholarships-grants/grants/song-brown/#Family.
+OSHPD will conduct technical assistance webinars to assist you in completing an application.
+The Song-Brown Scoring Process Guide and the Glossary of Terms are additional resources.
+For information about the webinars and to view all available resources, see https://oshpd.ca.gov/loans-scholarships-grants/grants/song-brown/#PCR.

-K. Key Dates
+N. Key Dates